unilaiva/unilaiva-songbook/README.md

 Printing
 --------

+These instructions are for printing the main Unilaiva Songbook.
+For other A5 books, the process is the same (except for file names).

 The book is designed to be in **paper size A5** (148 mm x 210 mm), preferably double-sided.
 It looks good as black and white, but color printing gets better